 Dr. Nada Ahmad Hindiyeh discusses the most common types of migraine and their associated symptoms

-Out of the 37 million Americans living with migraine, no two patients are exactly alike.
+Out of the 37 million Americans living with migraines, no two patients are exactly alike.
 Migraine attacks can occur in a variety of different frequencies and severities, and come with a wide range of symptoms.
 In a recent Facebook Live event hosted by the American Migraine Foundation, Dr. Nada Ahmad Hindiyeh, a neurologist and headache specialist at Stanford University, discussed the most common types of migraine attacks.
 By becoming aware of their symptoms, patients can work toward discovering the most effective treatment options for them.
 Read on to learn more:

 Dr. Nada Ahmad Hindiyeh discusses common types of headaches and their associated symptoms.